JulianFeinauer/iotdb-cloud/README.md

 - [ ] Move Async Tasks to Celery
 - [ ] Limit Demo Accounts for Users
 - [ ] Send Email when instance is ready
+- [ ] Use TCP with Ingress to reduce external IPs that are needed